bwolfson978/DataVis10Ways/README.md

 ![ggplot2](img/ggplot2.png)

-These features should be preserved in your replication:
+These features should be preserved as much as possible in your replication:

 - Data positioning: it should be a downward-trending scatterplot as shown.
 Weight should be on the x-axis and MPG on the y-axis.
 - Scales: Note the scales do not start at 0.